 - ¼ tsp ground nutmeg

 - ⅓ – ½ cup walnuts, roughly chopped

 - 2 Tbsp orange zest, (about 1 large or 2 medium oranges)

 - Preheat oven to 350°F and line a muffin tin with liners.

 - Zest orange and set to the side.

-- In a large mixing bowl, whisk eggs, maple syrup, orange juice, vanilla extract, and coconut oil
+- In a large mixing bowl, whisk eggs, maple syrup, coconut oil, milk, orange juice, and vanilla extract.

 - In a blender, add about 2.5 cups of rolled oats.
 Blend until the oats turn into a fine flour, about 20 seconds to 1 minute.
 Then measure 2 cups worth of flour.

-- Add homemade oat flour, grated carrots baking soda, cinnamon, ground ginger, nutmeg, salt, and walnuts to the large mixing bowl with wet ingredients.
+- Add homemade oat flour, baking soda, cinnamon, ground ginger, nutmeg, and salt to the large mixing bowl with wet ingredients.

-- Use a spatula to fold in the grated carrots, orange zest, and walnuts, making sure not to overmix the batter or the muffins will be tough.
+- Use a spatula to fold in the grated carrots, orange zest, and walnuts, making sure not to overmix the batter, or the muffins will be tough

 Sharing is caring!